josephwoodward/TrafficCop/README.md

 **Step 1: Create a custom TrafficCop registry**

+Before setting up TrafficCop you must first create a custom registry and register it with TrafficCop.

 A TrafficCop Registry is a simply class that you use to register your policies.
-So for instance, if you wanted to block traffic from a certain website or IP address you would create a registry and then add your traffic policies to your newly created registry.
+For instance, if you wanted to block traffic from a certain website or IP address you would create a registry then register your traffic policies via your registry using the `RegisterRoutePolicy()` method as seen in the example below.

     public class MyCustomRegistry : TrafficCopRegistration
     {